dm-MariK/dmGEL/README.md

 All development and testing was done in MATLAB __R2022b__, and this is the version I recommend to use.

-I tried to make the code as backward compatible as possible, at least up to MATLAB __R2016b__.
+I tried to make the code as backward compatible as possible, at least ~~up~~ down to MATLAB __R2016b__.
 However, I didn't have a chance to test it.

 As for versions _newer_ than __R2022b__, problems may arise due to the fact that one of the classes in this project (`dmGEL.roiPolygon`) inherits a class from the _undocumented_ part of the Image Processing Toolbox code base (`impoly` class), the logic of which can be changed by MATLAB developers without warning.
 However, the actual code of the `impoly` class has not been changed since 2018 (as of release __R2022b__).